higersky/motd-templater/README.md

-# MOTD Templater: Creating Dynamic SSH Login Banners with Template Strings
+# MOTD Templater: Creating Dynamic SSH Login Banners with Format Strings

-This is an SSH Login Banner Generator for Linux.
-With its easy-to-use template-based approach, you can easily create dynamic and informative Message of the Day (MOTD) messages to greet users upon login.
+An SSH login banner generator for Linux, using format strings to create dynamic Message of the Day (MOTD) messages to greet users upon login.

 ## Installation: Building from Source